Financial Aid FAQs

 Should I submit proof of funding when I apply for admission to Tuck?

-No. Tuck offers admission to the most qualified candidates without regard to their financial circumstances.
-Once enrolled, students will be required to provide proof of funding for the two years of the MBA program.
+No. Admission decisions are based solely on qualifications, not financial circumstances.
+Once you are enrolled, you will be asked to provide proof of funding for the full two years of the MBA program.

 ^ top